ceciliacarpe/ceciliacarpe/README.md

 -->

-## Hi there, I'm Cecilia👋
+## Hi there, I'm Cecilia 👋

-- 🔭 I’m currently studying computer engineering at UGR

-- 🌱 I’m currently learning Kotlin
+- 🎓 Computer Engineering graduate from the University of Granada (UGR)
+- 💡 I enjoy building apps from scratch, from idea to final product
+- 🎨 I like designing and drawing my own interfaces, combining code and creativity
+- 🚀 In my free time, I work on personal projects to keep learning and improving

-- 📫 How to reach me: ceciliacarpe@correo.ugr.es or ceciliacp156@gmail.com
+- 📫 How to reach me: ceciliacarpe@correo.ugr.es | ceciliacp615@gmail.com

 ## 📈 GitHub Stats